5% discount on stays between 5th January 2024 and 22nd March 2024 (3 night stay minimum).

 Bedroom three with king size bed, side tables, chest of drawers and chair.

 Bathroom with large walk-in shower, basin and WC.

 Utility/boot room with bench seat and hanging rail, fridge/freezer, sink, washing machine (no dryer), bread-maker, microwave, hanging rail.

 WC with basin.

-Bedroom four with fixed super king bed, side tables, chest of drawers, hanging hooks.
+Bedroom four, master bedroom, with oak framed super king bed, side tables, chest of drawers, hanging hooks.

 Separate bathroom with bath, basin and WC.